peterjmarko/llm-narrative-framework/CONTRIBUTING.md

        ```
        *If `pdm run build-docs` creates or modifies files (e.g., `DOCUMENTATION.md`, generated images), you will need to stage them.*

-2.  **Stage All Changes**:
-    Add all modified, new, and auto-generated files to the Git staging area.
+3.  **Review and Stage Changes**:
+    a. **Review your changes.** Run `git status` to see a list of all modified, new, and untracked files.
+This is a crucial sanity check to ensure you know what you are about to commit.
        ```bash
-    git add .
+       git status
        ```
-    *It's a good practice to run `git status` here to confirm all intended changes are staged.*

-3.  **Create the Commit**:
-    The recommended method is using the interactive `commitizen` CLI, which guides you through creating a Conventional Commit message.
+    b. **Stage all changes.** Add all the relevant files to the Git staging area.
        ```bash
-    pdm run cz commit
+       git add .
        ```

-    *Pre-commit hooks (including linting, formatting, and documentation checks) will run automatically during this step and must pass for the commit to be finalized.*
+4.  **Create the Commit**:

-    *Alternatively, for advanced use cases, you can prepare your Conventional Commit message in a `commit.txt` file (which is in `.gitignore`) and then commit:*
+    The standard workflow for this project is to prepare your full Conventional Commit message in a `commit.txt` file (which is in `.gitignore`) and then commit using the `-F` flag.

     ```bash
     git commit -F commit.txt
     ```
+    *Pre-commit hooks (including linting, formatting, and documentation checks) will run automatically during this step and must pass for the commit to be finalized.*

 ### 5. Releasing a New Version (Maintainers Only)